NOAA-OWP/inundation-mapping/README.md

     - While not mandiatory, if you override the `params_template.env` file, you may want to use the `-c` argument to point to your adjusted file.
 - Outputs can be found under ```/outputs/<name_your_run>```.

-Processing of HUC's in FIM4 comes in three pieces.
+Processing of HUCs in FIM4 occurs in three sections.
 You can run `fim_pipeline.sh` which automatically runs all of three major section, OR you can run each of the sections independently if you like.